TeamKillerX/Ryzenth/README.md

 ## Donation
 * Your donation helps us continue our work!

-To send payments via DANA use the following mobile number bank id:
+To send payments via DANA, use the following Bank Jago account number:

 Bank Jago: `100201327349`